 Guiding You on Care During Exotic Pet Exams

 At first glance, exotic pets may seem like low maintenance.
 After all, many of them entertain themselves, but the fact of the matter is that they can be especially sensitive to their environments.
-In addition to proper housing and nutrition, you must make sure they receive any needed vaccines and other veterinary care.
-At Avian & Exotic Animal Hospital of Louisiana, we’re here to advise our clients in Metairie and surrounding areas on all aspects of their exotic pet’s husbandry, including temperature control, pet exams, hygiene, adequate space, and more.
+In addition to proper housing and nutrition, you must make sure they receive any needed vaccines, preventative medications and other routine veterinary care.
+At Avian & Exotic Animal Hospital of Louisiana, we’re here to advise our clients in Metairie and surrounding areas on all aspects of their exotic pet’s diet, husbandry, including temperature control, pet exams, hygiene, adequate space, and more.

 Common Medical Concerns in Exotic Pets

-- Ferrets may develop skin problems, hair loss, dental disease, seizures, and insulinoma and adrenal gland disorders.
+- Ferrets may develop skin problems, hair loss, dental disease, seizures, disease of the adrenal gland and/or insulinoma.
+Furthermore, all ferrets should be on a heartworm preventative.

-- Reptiles may develop metabolic bone disease, experience trouble eating, seizures, and egg issues.
+- Reptiles may have intestinal parasites, may develop metabolic bone disease, experience trouble eating, have seizures, or develop egg laying issues.

-- Rabbits may develop chronic respiratory disease, urinary tract disorders, abscesses, tooth decay, and gum disease.
+- Rabbits may develop chronic respiratory disease, reproductive tract disorders, abscesses, a variety of dental problems, and gastro-intestinal disorders.

-- Hedgehogs may develop masses, skin disorders, and quill loss.
+- Hedgehogs may develop tumors, skin disorders, diarrhea and quill loss.

-- Birds need several preventive services, including DNA sexing, chlamydia testing, as well as regular beak, wing, and nail trims.
-Common reasons for illness visits are bound eggs and feather plucking.
+- Birds need several preventive services, including DNA sexing, chlamydia testing, as well as regular wing, and nail trims.
+Common reasons for illness visits are weight loss, respiratory problems and feather destructive behavior.

 Dr. Rich is winner of the Oxbow Exotic Mammal Health Award, lecturer at many Exotic veterinary conferences, and deeply involved in local area projects.
 Twenty years have passed and in that time I cannot begin to count the number of rabbits treated there, all with the best of care.
 My job as a rescuer of rabbits has been made easier with the support of Dr. Rich, Dr. Pence and the Staff.